ElMarchk0/beerAppApiV2/README.md

-# Craft Beer API Backend
+# Craft Beer API

+The beers featured in the production version application are brewed in and produced in Victoria, Canada.
+This API handles both the selection of beer and the reviews.

+### Building locally

 This api is built with mongodb.
-To deploy it locally you need a mongodb account.
+To build and deploy it locally you need a mongodb account.
+This backend is not necessary to run the [frontend application](https://github.com/ElMarchk0/beerApiV2) locally.

 #### Sample .env file